2dareis2do/ticker-type-text/README.md

 ## About

 This is a jQuery Plugin designed to mimick a typewriter or news ticker.
+I looked at for one but did not find one that did quite what I wanted so decided to create this one.

 ## Requirements